-Preliminary Examination: The purpose of the Preliminary Examination is primarily to assess students' preparation and plans for Dissertation research.
-Passing this examination takes a student from precandidacy to candidacy.
-It is an oral examination and should consist of the following elements.
+Preliminary Examination: The purpose of the Preliminary Examination (prelim) is primarily to assess students' plans for Dissertation research.
+Passing this examination takes a student from pre- candidacy to candidacy.
+It is an oral examination and should consist of the following:

-- 1. A brief review by the Committee of the courses taken by the student.
-A copy of the student's transcript (or other summary of courses and grades) should be available to each member of the committee prior to the oral exam.
-The discussion will most likely occur at the beginning of the examination without the student being present. - 2.
-A presentation by the student of the plans for the dissertation research.
-The presentation should follow approximately the format of the Dissertation Prospectus (see below) - 3.
+- 1. A brief discussion/review of your research.
+This presentation by the student of the plans for the dissertation research should follow approximately the format of the Dissertation Prospectus (see below). - 2.
 Questions asked during the Preliminary examination will be at the discretion of the committee.

-The preliminary examination is expected to last 1-2 hours.
-There are four categories in which the committee will classify the outcome of the Preliminary Examination:
+The preliminary examination is expected to last 2 hours.
+There are three categories in which the committee will classify the outcome of the Preliminary Examination:

-- 1. Passed
+- 1 Passed

 - 2. Passed with Reservations

 - 3. Failed